 When identifying projects please review projects/needs identified within the evidence base listed in section 3.
 Think also about less obvious projects/needs – these might include community orchards, trim trails, new footpath links that might have become apparent when working through sections 4 and 5.
-For any project, it is important to include evidence of community support and need (i.e. how the need was identified, and how you know that the community are behind the project – e.g. community consultation, letters received by Parish Council, etc).
+For any project, it is important to include evidence of community support and need (i.e. how the need was identified, and how you know that the community are behind the project – e.g. community consultation, letters received by Parish Council, etc.).

 It is strongly recommended that you consult with your community to make sure that all projects/needs/aspirations are identified, collected and represented within the Plan.
 Community consultation could include letters to residents, consultation day associated with a fete/community event, targeted consultation/meetings with user groups/clubs/residents groups.
 This need not be onerous, however it is essential that all projects are identified through this process, both to ensure fairness and transparency, but also to ensure the process is robust.